bigsql/plprofiler/doc/plprofiler_cmd_ref.md

     The following terms are used in the text below and the help output of individual commands:

-    in-memory-data  The plprofiler extension collects run-time data in per-backend hashtables (in-memory).
+    local-data      By default the plprofiler extension collects run-time data in per-backend hashtables (in-memory).
 This data is only accessible in the current session and is lost when the session ends or the hash tables are explicitly reset.

-    collected-data  The plprofiler extension can copy the in-memory-data into global tables, to make the statistics available to other sessions.
+    shared-data     The plprofiler extension can copy the local-data into shared hashtables, to make the statistics available to other sessions.
 See the "monitor" command for details.
-This data relies on the local database's system catalog to resolve Oid values into object definitions.
+This data still relies on the local database's system catalog to resolve Oid values into object definitions.

-    saved-dataset   The in-memory-data as well as the collected-data can be turned into a named, saved dataset.
+    saved-dataset   The local-data as well as the shared-data can be turned into a named, saved dataset.
 These sets can be exported and imported onto other machines.
                     The saved datasets are independent of the system